GenesisEducationKyiv/front-end-school-3-0-LiliaBilous/adr/ADR-0005-IntegrateESLint.md

-# ADR 0005: Integrate ESLint with TypeScript
+# ADR 0005: Integrate ESLint for TypeScript and Vue

 ## Context

 With the migration of the project to TypeScript (see [ADR 0004](./ADR-0004__TypeScriptMigration.md)), ensuring code consistency and enforcing type safety becomes essential.
-ESLint is already the industry standard for linting JavaScript/TypeScript, and using it with TypeScript-specific rules will improve code quality.
+ESLint is already the industry standard for linting JavaScript/TypeScript and Vue, and using it with TypeScript-specific rules will improve code quality.

 ## Decision